dmbarbour/awelon/AboutABC.md

 Utilization simply operates in reverse.
 First, we download the resource using the lookup key.
 Decrypt, decompress.
 Validate the bytecode both against its hash and as a well-typed ABC subprogram.
 Optionally compile and cache the resource for future use, which gives an effective for separate compilation.
 Logically, invocation should be equivalent to inlining the bytecode resource.

-The only function not fully decided yet is the `compress` step.
-After investigation, I'm leaning towards LZW + Huffman, or a simple variation on each.
-LZW has the advantage of being almost entirely deterministic, in the sense that there are no arbitrary decision for the compressor to make.
+At this point, the `compress(bytes)` function has not fully been decided.
+A primary requirement is determinism, i.e. that compression have zero heuristic or implementation-dependent decisions.
+The LZW compression algorithm, together with a Huffman encoding, is a promising basis.
+At this point, I'm experimenting with a simple variation called LZW-GC that should be more suitable to very large resources or streaming programs.

 ### ABC Paragraphs